blakelead/lodr/README.md

 Minimal configuration loader for Go.

-Load from file (yaml, json), from env or from command-line.
+Load from file (YAML, JSON), from environment variables or from command-line flags.

 ## Usage